 We have two significant dockets currently in process with the MPSC, including revisions to our statutory electric supply tracker and the adjustment of rates due the Tax Cuts and Jobs Act.
-Regarding the electric supply tracker, the MPSC advocated for revising the statute that provided for mandatory recovery of our prudently incurred electric supply costs, and in April 2017, the Montana legislature passed HB 193, amending the statute.
+Regarding the electric supply tracker, the MPSC advocated before the 2017 Montana Legislature for a revision to the statute that provided for mandatory recovery of our prudently incurred electric supply costs, and in April 2017, the Montana legislature passed HB 193, amending the statute.
+The revised statute gives the MPSC discretion whether to approve an electric supply cost adjustment mechanism.
 In July 2017, we filed a proposed electric PCCAM.
-Following the submission of intervenor testimony, the MPSC identified additional issues and established a revised procedural schedule with a hearing scheduled to begin May 31, 2018.
+Following the submission of intervenor testimony, the MPSC identified additional issues.
+The MPSC held a hearing during the second quarter of 2018.
 We cannot guarantee how the MPSC may apply the statute in establishing a revised mechanism.
 To the extent our energy supply costs are deemed imprudent by the MPSC, or the passage of HB 193 reduces our recovery or the timeliness of cash flows, the revised mechanism could adversely impact our results of operations and cash flows.